MJBrooke/rain-check/README.md

 # Raincheck
-A small Android Service application that will check the weather in the morning, and create a notification only if rain is expected that day.
+A small Android application that will check the weather in the morning, and create a notification only if rain is expected that day.
-Intended to help people to remember their brolly, and who forget to check their daily weather forecast.
+Intended to help me to remember my brolly, since I always forget to explicitly check the weather.